tembo-io/pg_vectorize/CONTRIBUTING.md

 #### 3.1.
 Apply configurations

 Prior to compiling and running `pg_vector`, it's essential to update the `postgresql.conf` file.
-`pgrx` uses a specific file path for postgres configurations, which, in the following example, utilizes Postgres version 15.
+`pgrx` uses a Postgres version-specific data directory, each containing its own `postgresql.conf` file.
-If you're using a different version, please alter the file path value `data-<postgres-version>`.
+The following example, utilizes Postgres version 15.
-With your preferred IDE or text editor, run the following:
+If you're using a different version, please alter the file path value `data-<postgres-version>` and run the following:

 ```bash
 <your-editor> ~/.pgrx/data-15/postgresql.conf